chrisbrydges/chemRICH_heatmap/README.md

 # chemRICH_heatmap
 R code for heatmaps for chemRICH multiple conditons

 The chemrich_heatmap function can be used to make heatmaps for chemRICH analyses that have multiple conditions (see https://chemrich.idsl.me/run-chemrich/for-multiple-conditions for more information).
+In essence, this is to summarize the multiple bubble plots that chemRICH produces with multiple conditions into one figure.

 With the default settings, all you need to do is the following:
 1) Run the chemRICH multiple conditions R code (see the previous link)